 There are certain things that you just need to know before moving home.
 Moving home is a complex process, and whether you’ve been through it before, or whether this is your first move, you still need to be mindful of a few things.
 But, this article is going to focus more towards those of you who are going through their first move.
 We want to make sure that everything runs as smoothly as possible for you, which isn’t always exactly possible.
 There’s going to be hiccups along the way that you just won’t have dealt with before, and other people who you know have moved house might not have dealt with.
-So, to make sure the whole process runs nice and smoothly for you, have a read of this before you dive into the moving process.
+So, to make sure the whole process runs nice and smoothly for you, read this before buying a house!

 Think Of Your Money